munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/dzenana-selimovic/clock.rst

    :references:
    :verification-and-validation:

-   The system allows configuration of the core clock frequency.
+   The system shall allow the configuration of the core clock frequency within a defined range of supported values.

 .. req:: PLL configuration